Best Mattresses for Heavy People

 Firmness refers to how a mattress feels when you lie down on it.
-A firm mattress does not give and offers resistance when depressed.
-A softer (less firm) mattress will offer more “give” and allow the body to sink down slightly.
-As mentioned, a larger sleeper will exert more pressure and naturally sink down more deeply into their mattress.
+A softer (less firm) mattress will offer more “give” and allow the body to sink down into it.
+This sink will usually be more pronounced the higher a person’s body weight.

 Mattress firmness is rated on a scale from 1 to 10, with 1 being the least firm and 10 being the most firm.
 Again, firmness is a personal preference and there is no right or wrong number.
 Generally speaking, however, larger sleepers tend to report feeling most comfortable on mattresses rated between 6-8, so that may be a good place to start.